What Is Excommunication and is it Biblical?

 But before we get into further teaching about excommunication let's examine the governing scriptural principles and directives.
 The Scriptures that follow are not exhaustive but rather the present both the principles and hortatory teaching concerning the practice of excommunication:

-Bible Passages about Excommunication
+Scripture about Excommunication

 We must never interpret Scripture text outside of context.
 While each of the aforementioned texts speaks to the matter of excommunication, some are primary, and some secondary.
 One should exegete the respective passages without forcing the passages to support an imposed topic.
 Having admitted this, let’s exposit from the passages those universal truths that inform the subject of excommunication.

-9 Universal Truths about Excommunication
+9 Biblical Truths about Excommunication

 1. Excommunication is a formal biblical remedy afforded to church leadership to shepherd those who have fallen into unrepentant sin of a notorious nature.